 William Bancroft found that development could pay for parkland.
 Woodlawn has accordingly developed certain holdings in order to provide the funds necessary to save key natural resource lands for preservation and public enjoyment.

 In 2012, to ensure its perpetual preservation, Woodlawn donated 1,100 acres of land in the Brandywine Valley to the Rockford Woodlawn Fund.
 This land became part of the First State National Monument in 2013 and in December 2014, it became part of the First State National Historical Park.

-Woodlawn still owns and maintains about 900 acres of land in Brandywine Hundred and nearby Pennsylvania.
+Woodlawn still owns and maintains several hundred acres of land in Brandywine Hundred and nearby Pennsylvania.
 Though a portion of these lands are set aside for future development, a large portion remains open to the public for hiking, walking, and horseback riding which is provided by Woodlawn at no expense to the public.

 Woodlawn invites members of the public, at their own risk, to walk, bike, and horse-back ride on the designated trails and grassy strips along the road frontage of this area, between 8:00 a.m. and dusk.
 Please do not cross or disturb fields in agricultural use.
 Parking is permitted only in designated locations between 8:00 a.m. and dusk.
 To preserve these lands for continued public enjoyment, Woodlawn requests that everyone observe the following rules: